ethbian/iptables4ethereum2/vps+vpn+eth2node/README.md

 cat /proc/net/xt_recent/portscan
 ```

-Show natted connections (being forwared and so on), netstat-nat needs to be installed:
+Show natted connections (being forwared and so on):
 ```
 netstat-nat -n
+conntrack -L -n
 ```
+netstat-nat (older kernels) or conntrack (newer kernels) needs to be installed.